superscriptjs/superscript/readme.md

 # SuperScript

 SuperScript is a dialog system + bot engine for creating human-like conversation chat bots.
-It exposes an expressive script for crafting dialogue and features text-expansion using wordnet and Information Retreaval and extraction using ConceptNet.
+It exposes an expressive script for crafting dialogue and features text-expansion using wordnet and Information Retrieval and extraction using ConceptNet.

 SuperScript is based off of a fork of RiveScript with idiom brought in from ChatScript.
 Without the work of Noah Petherbridge and Bruce Wilcox, this project would not be possible.